-c) As mentioned previously, the project site is not located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport.
+1 O ·/N /··-· ~ · D N EGATIVE INHIIAI > 11 II 1V //N/IIII/2AIL 1 ) IXII-(2 A 1 IV/I- .
+I ) -('I c) As mentioned previously, the project site is not located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport.
 Therefore would be no impact.

 XIV.
-POPULATION AND HOUSING Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?
+POPULATION AND HOUSING Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? $\boxtimes$ b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? $\boxtimes$

-- a) The project will result in an increase in population in the immediate area as the project proposes the construction of 164 single-family residences where none currently exist.
-Based on 2.9 people per dwelling unit, this will result in a population increase of roughly 476 people within the project area.
-As discussed in Land Use and Planning Section, the property is zoned Single Family Residential (RS), which allows a density of 3-8 units per acre the applicants are proposing approximately 5 units per acre (164 units/33.38 acres = 4.9 units per acre).
+- a) The project will result in an increase in population in the immediate area as the project proposes the construction of 499 single-family residences where none currently exist.
+Based on 2.9 people per dwelling unit, this will result in a population increase of roughly 1,447 people within the project area.
+As discussed in Land Use and Planning Section, the property is zoned Single Family Residential "RS", which allows a density of 3-8 units per acre the applicants are proposing approximately 5 units per acre (499 units/94.05 acres = 5.3 units per acre).
+Moreover, the property currently has a zoning of "RM" which allows 6-17 units per acre and "NMX" which allows 3-20 units per acre with residential mixed use project or 20-20 units per acre as a residential only project.
+With the rezone of 119.44 acres to "RS", the properties will be introducing less lots than without the rezone.
 Therefore, this project will result in a density that is planned for this property.
 Therefore, the impact would be less than significant. - b) The project does not involve the removal of housing or the relocation of people who currently utilize the site and would cause no impact to individuals

 XV.
 PUBLIC SERVICES Would the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact

-Substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:
+provisi facilitie facilitie environ service ntial adverse physical impacts associated with the on of new or physically altered governmental es, need for new or physically altered governmental es, the construction of which could cause significant mental impacts, in order to maintain acceptable ratios, response times or other performance wes for any of the public services:

 a) Fire protection? $\boxtimes$

 b) Police protection? $\boxtimes$

 c) Schools? $\boxtimes$

 d) Parks? $\boxtimes$

 e) Other public facilities? $\boxtimes$